aws-samples/aws-modernization-with-circleci/content/050_module_1/54_setup_security_scan.md

 ```
 The FOSSA test command will poll app.fossa.io or your local FOSSA appliance for updates on your scan status until it gets a response.

 Then, it will report a relevant exit status to the CI step (to block a failing build) and render rich details about issues directly inline with your CircleCI test results.
+In the next section, we're going to automate the process of deploying our application to AWS.